 Interesting Facts About Diabetes

-Although diabetes is an increasingly common disease, there are plenty of misconceptions about proper medical care and what leads to the development of type 2 diabetes.
+Diabetes is an increasingly common disease.
+However, there are misconceptions about proper medical care and factors in the development of type 2 diabetes in the United States.
 Our office compiled some interesting facts about diabetes that may be misunderstood by a large portion of the population.

 - Thirst and urination increase after a diabetes diagnosis.
-In type 1 diabetes in particular, people may lose weight without intending to.
+In type 1 diabetes in particular, people may lose weight without intending to do so.

 - Nerve damage and diminished sensation can occur in response to diabetes.
 High blood sugar levels can lead to a higher risk of developing nerve damage.
 This leads to decreases in sensation and may even lead to phantom pains, tingling, and numbness.

 - Blood vessels are damaged by diabetes.
-Damaged blood vessels can result in high blood pressure and may lead to cardiovascular disease, heart attack, stroke, and even kidney failure.
+Damaged blood vessels can result in high blood pressure and lead to cardiovascular disease, heart attack, stroke, and kidney failure.

 - Diabetes is diagnosed when a primary care physician or specialist measures blood sugar levels.
-This is typically done in response to symptoms or during a yearly screening.
+This is typically done in response to symptoms or during a yearly screening checking for insulin resistance.

 - People with diabetes need to follow a low-sugar, low-fat diet, exercise regularly, and take medication to manage their condition.